Math for All: Assessing the Efficacy of a Professional Development Program

 - Carried out an RCT that engaged 96 general and special education teachers for grades 4 and 5 who were in the MFA program; teachers served approximately 1,500 students in 32 schools

-- Shared the study’s work and findings at multiple U.S. and international conferences, as well as in a report, a research brief, a podcast, a video, articles, and a white paper on equity in mathematics education
+- Shared the study’s work and findings at multiple U.S. and international conferences, as well as in a report, a research brief, a podcast, a video, an article published in K–12 STEM Education Journal, and a white paper on equity in mathematics education

 The study found that teachers who participated in the MFA program were: